-The final draft plan was submitted to GEMA and FEMA for their approval.
-After their approval, and any recommended changes, resolutions adopting the Plan Update were passed by the local governments after a public hearing for comment and review on May 1, 2018.
-The plan was adopted by Pierce County on May 1, 2018, by the City of Blackshear on May 13, 2018, by the City of Offerman on May 22, 2018, and by the City of Patterson on May 10, 2018.
+The final draft plan was submitted to GEMA-HS and FEMA for their approval.
+After their approval, and any recommended changes, resolutions adopting the Plan Update were passed by the local governments.
+The plan was adopted by Pierce County on June 7, 2022, by the City of

+Blackshear on July 12, 2022, by the City of Offerman on June 28, 2022, and by the City of Patterson on July 14, 2022.
 Copies of the resolutions are available in Appendix E.

-The comprehensive range of Mitigation Goals, Objectives, and Action Steps (see Chapter 3, Sections I-VIII), which contains item related to all local governments, will be implemented as soon as possible and/or as funds become available to do so.
+The comprehensive range of Mitigation Goals, Objectives, and Action Steps (see Chapter 3, Sections I-VIII), which contains items related to all local governments, will be implemented as soon as possible and/or as funds become available to do so.